Academic Career Advancement Programme

 Tuition is funded by the Academic Career Advancement Award.
 Please note: your supervisor will need to endorse your application, and will be notified when you apply for the programme.

-Applications for the ACAP 2021 intake are now closed.
+Applications for the ACAP 2022 intake are open until 31 August.

 The structure of the programme